SparkEquation/e2e-behaviour-testing/docs/CONTRIBUTING.md

 ## Style guide
 - Maximum line length: 160
-- Interfaces should begin with capital `i`
+- Interfaces should begin with capital `I`
 - All variables and functions should be names in camelCase
 - Multiline objects and array should have trailing comma
 - Only Unix line ending `\n`